 If you are not connected to a WiFi network, and you attempt to view a movie or TV show, you will see this warning –

 Now you can rest assured that you aren’t using gigabytes of your data allotment by watching Netflix videos over a cellular network.

 If you also have a Spotify Premium account and are similarly worried about data usage, check out this tutorial on using Offline mode.
-Basically it allows you to download your playlists to your phone and listen to them as if they stored locally on your phone.
+Basically, it allows you to download your playlists to your phone and listen to them as if they are stored locally on your phone.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.

 After receiving his Bachelor’s and Master’s degrees in Computer Science he spent several years working in IT management for small businesses.
 However, he now works full time writing content online and creating websites.